JP/EN

 There are live-in dormitory supervisors to oversee the dormitory’s management and operations as well as the mental and physical well-being of its residents.
 They live on campus to cope with emergency situations.

-There are residences for supervisors alongside the Fourth Women's Dormitory and on the first floor of Zelkova, Ginkgo, Oak and Momi/Maple House.
+There are residences for supervisors on the first floor of the Fourth Women's Dormitory and Zelkova, Ginkgo, Oak and Momi/Maple House.

 8. Meals